-Currently I am also the Ecuador Coastal Correspondent for International Living , but prior to that I worked as a computer/network engineer assigned to support the US Senate.
+Currently I am a freeleance writer for International Livingand some other publications, but prior to that I worked as a computer/network engineer assigned to support the US Senate.

 I was pretty much ready to run out the clock by myself, but much to my surprise, I met and fell in love with another wonderful woman, Rita.
 Even more surprising, she decided she would like to marry me.
 Still don’t completely understand that.

 With Carolyn I had travelled to France and Hawaii, and several other states.
-Once Rita and I were together, we indulged in our love of travel to see more of the world.
+Once Rita and I were together, we indulged in a mutual love of travel to see more of the world.

 After a few years, we started hearing about Ecuador as a place where you could still get a place on the beach where the weather is warm and not spend a fortune.
 We came to see for ourselves in early 2013, and fell in love with the place.
 By March of 2013 we had purchased a 2,000 square-foot oceanfront condo, and made preparation to move there.